raiden-network/raiden/docs/rest_api.rst

    :statuscode 201: A token network for the token has been successfully created.
    :statuscode 202: Creation of the token network for the token has been started but did not finish yet.
 Please check again once the related transaction has been mined.
+   :statuscode 402: Insufficient ETH to pay for the gas of the register on-chain transaction
    :statuscode 404: The given token address is invalid.
    :statuscode 409:
     - The token was already registered before, or